pawelc/docs/toread1.md

 Deep learning in neural networks An overview
-Learning Context Free Grammars Limitations of a Recurrent Neural Network with an External Stack Memory A Connectionist Symbol Manipulator That Discovers the Structure of Context-Free Languages Learning to control fast-weight memories: An alternative to recurrent nets Learning Precise Timing with LSTM Recurrent Networks An introspective network that can learn to run its own weight change algorithm Learning To Learn Using Gradient Descent
+Learning Context Free Grammars Limitations of a Recurrent Neural Network with an External Stack Memory A Connectionist Symbol Manipulator That Discovers the Structure of Context-Free Languages Learning to coBayesian Recurrent Neural Networks Recursive Bayesian Recurrent Neural Networks for Time-Series Modelingntrol fast-weight memories: An alternative to recurrent nets
+Learning Precise Timing with LSTM Recurrent Networks An introspective network that can learn to run its own weight change algorithm Learning To Learn Using Gradient Descent